Mossy1022/Smart-Memos/README.md

 # Smart Transcriptions v1.0

 Welcome to the Smart Transcriptions Plugin!
-This plugin integrates seamlessly with your Obsidian vault, offering an advanced, interactive way to transcribe and generate notes from your audio files.
+This plugin integrates seamlessly with your Obsidian, offering an advanced, interactive way to transcribe and generate notes from your audio files.
 My goal is to enhance your ability to capture and understand information from audio sources, transforming the way you interact with and understand your information.

 ## Features
 - **Audio Transcription**: Transcribe audio files into text using advanced AI models.